matebolic/minesweeper/README.md

 	- medium (16x16 board, 40 mines)
 	- hard (32x16 board, 50 mines)
 	- custom (custom board size with some predefined limitations - the maximum number of mines are limited according to the board area)
 - continous display of the available number of flags - any uncovered cell can be marked and demarked later too
 - it the player succeeds to uncover all the tiles except the mines, wins: the game calculates winning point according to the diffulcty of the game and the elapsed time
 - cheat function: if the player writes "cheat" after a tile is selected, and hits the enter, the program will show all the mines, but just until the next input
-	- if the player wins with using cheat, then the program will print a message about this at the end of the game
+- if the player wins using cheat, then the program will print a message about this at the end of the game
 - all the inputs are tested: if it is not appropriate as it may generate some exception, that it will return with a new message requiring a new input
 - after finishing a game it offers a new one,the player can continue without restarting the program

 ## The process